 An advanced methodological framework for seismic risk assessment

-During the proceedings, it was illustrated how seismic risk assessment is the basis for defining, orienting and implementing effective structural and non-structural prevention policies.
+During the proceedings, it was demonstrated that seismic risk assessment is the basis for defining, orienting, and implementing effective structural and non-structural prevention policies.

 The analyses presented reaffirmed the importance of combining the three fundamental components of risk – hazard, vulnerability and exposure – modulated according to the needs of the different territorial scales.